 - 2 tbs of butter

 (I used semi-sweet chocolate in my recipe, but you can use any chocolate or candy melt for your ganache.
 One time I even added homemade lilac syrup.
 It may change the texture, but part of the fun is experimenting!)

 Place butter and milk in a small pot.
 Heat the mixture at medium to high temperature.
 Mix until the butter and milk combine, and the mixture starts to bubble at the corners.
 Do not let the mixture boil!

 Place the chocolate in a separate, heatproof bowl.
 Pour the butter and milk mixture into the bowl and mix until the chocolate has melted and become smooth.
 Place the bowl in the fridge to let chill.
 Chilling it makes it easier to use later.

 Of course you're free to make your own ganache, or use any kind of filling.
 Even peanut butter!
 Just make sure it's relatively solid and not pure liquid.

-This chocolate is split into three layers.
-A thin bottom layer, a dollop of ganahce and a thick top layer.
+This chocolate is split into three layers: a thin bottom layer, a dollop of ganache, and a thick top layer.
 The recipe below shows measurements for the bottom and then top layers of chocolate.
 My ganache recipe is above, but you're welcome to fill the chocolate with whatever you desire.